 - Beyond Carver: The Complementary Model of Board Governance

 Whether you run a for-profit business, a nonprofit association, a nation, or even a household, every decision is made through the lens of established roles, rules, and practices.
 This process is called governance, the proper administration of designated policies to achieve an overarching mission and purpose.

-Therefore, one of the critical elements of governance is deciding how to delegate decision-making power among various organization members.
+As a result, one of the critical elements of governance is deciding how to delegate decision-making power among various organization members.
 Within a nonprofit association, those members include the nonprofit board management, staff, volunteers, directors, executives, and committee members.

 What is Nonprofit Board Governance?

-Board Governance Models
+Comparing 3 NPO Governance Models

 1. Traditional Model of Board Governance

 The traditional governance model has been in practice for over 75 years and is still often used as the foundation for determining governance in many nonprofits, especially smaller ones.
 As a result, the board is responsible for strategic planning, budget, policies, and committees’ oversight.
 Similarly, they delegate most day-to-day responsibilities to the Executive Director, who they are responsible for hiring.
 In this governance model, staff, volunteers, executives, and committees report back to the board.
 Overall, the model is also known as a working board.

 2. Policy Governance Model (Carver Board Governance Model)